ToEndThePeace/8-BitComputerEmulator/README.md

 ## Running Programs on the LS-8

 The LS-8 is a console-based computer.
-When running the loader file, you must make sure you're in the proper directory and that you're passing in a valid program location through the command line.
+When running the loader file, you must make sure you're in the proper directory in order to ensure that programs can be correctly loaded.

 1. Move  into the `./ls8` directory (necessary to read in programs!):